wsydney76/kirby4-tutorial/README.md

 # Kirby 4 - Tutorial

-This is port of our [Craft 4 Tutorial](https://github.com/wsydney76/craft4-tutorial) for Kirby CMS.
+This is a port of our [Craft 4 Tutorial](https://github.com/wsydney76/craft4-tutorial) for Kirby CMS.

 More of a proof of concept/learning resource than best practice, so some rough edges for now.